Have you set up an email list for marketing to parents? Are you wondering how you can build your list? Here are 15 free ways to grow your email list:

 If you have a very popular blog post offer additional content in return for an email address.

-For example, if you have a blog post “10 things to buy when having a baby”, you could offer additional content “10 things not to buy when having baby” and have an email capture within your first blog post to drive signups.
+For example, if you have a blog post “10 things to buy when having a baby”, you could offer additional content “10 things not to buy when having baby” and have an email capture with consent opt in within your first blog post to drive signups.

 #14.
 Work with Another Website or Blog